emanuel2718/DarVIM/README.md

 the time.

-If you find something is not working like it's supposed to, refer to the [Troubleshoot](#troubleshoot) section and it will probrably be solved.
+If you find something that is not working, please refer to the [Troubleshoot](#troubleshoot) or feel free to open a  pull request.

 # Index